QuantEcon/lecture-julia.myst/lectures/getting_started_julia/julia_by_example.md

 * array indices start at 1 (like MATLAB and Fortran, but unlike Python and C)
 * array elements are referenced using square brackets (unlike MATLAB and Fortran)

-To get **help and examples** in Jupyter or other julia editor, use the `?` before a function name or syntax.
+To get **help and examples** in Jupyter or other julia editors, use the `?` before a function name or syntax.

 ```{code-block} julia
 ?typeof